How to Upgrade from HDB to Condo in Singapore: The Complete 2026 Guide

 Conclusion

-After reading through the guide, you should have a clearer understanding as to how you are able to upgrade from a HDB flat to a condominium.
-There are decisions you have to make such as knowing whether you intend to keep or sell your HDB flat, and if you do decide to sell it, the guide has covered the legal processes that you ought to perform with HDB.
-It has also mentioned the financial side of things, such as the computation of final proceeds, as well as the costs and the fees that have to be borne by both the buyer and the seller.
+After reading through this guide, you should have a clearer understanding of how to upgrade from a HDB flat to a condominium.
+There are decisions to make, such as whether to keep or sell your HDB flat, and the order in which you buy and sell, which determines whether you pay the 20% ABSD or avoid it altogether.
+If you decide to sell, the guide has covered the legal processes you carry out with HDB, as well as the financial side, such as the computation of final proceeds and the costs and fees borne by buyer and seller.

-If you are still unsure of what options are best suited for your next property upgrade, feel free to contact us for a no-obligation, free assessment report of the best options available to you.
+Property rules in Singapore change often, so always confirm the latest figures with HDB, IRAS and your bank before committing.
+If you are still unsure which options best suit your next property upgrade, feel free to contact us for a no-obligation, free assessment of the best options available to you.